Gabriel Fabella

-Gabriel Fabrero Fabella (March 18, 1898 – January 29, 1982) was a prominent Filipino historian during the 20th century.
-He is primarily known as the historian behind Philippine President Diosdado Macapagal's decision to issue Proclamation No. 28 on May 12, 1962, which changed the date of Philippine independence from July 4, 1946, to June 12, 1898 – the date when Philippine President Emilio Aguinaldo proclaimed the country's independence from Spain in Kawit, Cavite.
+Gabriel Fabrero Fabella (July 18, 1898 – January 29, 1982) was a prominent Filipino historian during the 20th century.
+He is primarily known as the historian behind Philippine President Diosdado Macapagal's decision to issue Proclamation No. 28 on May 12, 1962, which changed the date of Philippine independence from July 4, 1946 to June 12, 1898 – the date when Philippine President Emilio Aguinaldo proclaimed the country's independence from Spain in Kawit, Cavite.
 For this achievement, Fabella became known as the "Father of June 12 Independence Day."

 Fabella was also the founder and first president of the Philippine Historical Association, the pioneer professional association of historians in the Philippines.

 Early life and education

-Fabella was born in the island municipality of Banton, Romblon on March 18, 1898, to Maximo Fabella, a coconut and tobacco merchant, and Rafaela Fabrero, a housewife.
+Fabella was born in the island municipality of Banton in Romblon, then a sub-province under Capiz, on March 18, 1898, to Maximo Fabella, a coconut and tobacco merchant, and Rafaela Fabrero, a housewife.
 He is 10th among the couple's 13 children.
 At the time, Banton was an isolated municipality halfway between Marinduque and the main island of Romblon.
 As such, he and his family grew up in abject poverty.
 He received elementary education at Banton Primary School and Romblon Intermediate School.
 To augment his monthly stipend of ₱3 to ₱4 from Banton, Fabella worked as a store helper for a local Filipino-Chinese merchant.